 The RGB system gives a value from 0 to 255 to the Red, Green and Blue colour mix for each colour.
 How these 3 colours combine based on these values “makes” a new colour.
 The RGB label is listed as a value for each of the R-Red, G-Green and B-Blue values.

-For colours used on print materials, the colour identification system needs to work differently.
+For printed colours, the colour identification system has to work differently.
 There’s no light source with print.
 The colour is based on combining ink colours.

-The most common is the CYMK system, which gives a score of 0 to 100 for Cyan, Yellow, Magenta and Black.
-This works the opposite way to on-screen colours as adding colours together moves them towards black rather than towards white.
+The most common is the CMYK system, which gives a score of 0 to 100 for Cyan, Magenta, Yellow and Black.
+This works the opposite way to on-screen colours as adding colours together moves them towards black rather than white.
 The colours are subtractive.
-Full CYMK (C100, M100, Y100, K100) is completely black.
+Full CMYK (C100, M100, Y100, K100) is completely black.

-There 2 further system options for print.
+There are 2 further colour system options.
 HSB – Hue, Saturation, Brightness – and Pantone colours – which are mostly used with certain types of print specialisms such as packaging development.